The history of flooding in Ludlow

 including the years 1919, 1924, 1946, 1950, 1956, 1957 and 1960.
 The Corve is known to have flooded in 1924, 1927,

-1946 and 2007, and there may have been other incidents.
-Every recorded instance of flooding from the Corve can be
+1946, 2007 and 2020, and there may have been other incidents.
+Every recorded instance of flooding from the

-associated with a period of heavy summer rainfall.
-The year 2007 was exceptional only in the recent context.
+Corve can be associated with a period of heavy rainfall.
+The year 2007 was exceptional only in the recent

-Because no heavy summer rainfall was experienced in England and Wales during the period 1960-2006, the scarcity of
+context.
+Because no heavy summer rainfall was experienced in England and Wales during the period 1960-2006, the

-flood incidents over that period has resulted in a certain amount of complacency concerning flood risk.
+scarcity of flood incidents over that period has resulted in a certain amount of complacency concerning flood

 Temeside, July 2007